imbackwithrampage/.github/profile/README.md

 ![Profile Picture](https://github.com/imbackwithrampage.png?size=200)

 ## About Me
 I'm a versatile developer from Nora Penthouse, Tamilnadu, India, passionate about technology and innovation.
 I enjoy working on diverse projects that challenge me to learn and grow.
-As I believe, "If you want to know the value of something, ask someone who craves it!"
+As I believe, "If you want to know the value of something, ask someone who craves for it!"
 This philosophy drives my approach to problem-solving and development.
+Serial entrepreneur and visionary technologist, founder of NoraPH, BlackHole, WormHole, TorHole, and DarkHole.
+Awarded for innovation with the Hindustan Innovation Contest win, top 10 in a NASA program, and top 3 in a Google Cloud competition.
+Interned at PSG College of Technology, developing AI/ML for Parkinson’s detection and RPA for humanoid robotics.
+At Neuro Kinetics, I’m pioneering brain-computer interfaces, enabling mind-driven control of devices—like navigating a futuristic bike with a thought—redefining human-machine interaction with sci-fi-inspired innovation.
+Passionate about harnessing neural technology to transcend human limitations and drive a transformative future.

 ## Skills
 - Python